 ER vs Immediate Care: Where Should You Go?

-By Robert Riggs, MD, Emergency Medicine and Khalilah Babino, DO, Immediate Care Medicine
+By Malek Akhal, MD, Family Medicine and Immediate Care Specialist

-A question that gets often asked is should you go to the emergency room or an immediate care location for an illness or injury?
+Should you go to the emergency room or an immediate care center for an illness or injury?

 When you are feeling ill or have been injured, it’s not always easy to know which type of location you should visit to get you or a loved one the care needed for your situation.

-The simplest answer to this frequently asked question question is:
+The simplest answer to this frequently asked question is:

 - For serious injuries and illnesses or anything that may be life-threatening, head to the emergency room.

-- For minor symptoms and illnesses, visit an immediate care location.
+- For minor symptoms and illnesses, visit an immediate care center.

 If you are considering calling 911 for your condition, do so right away or head to your nearest emergency department.

-Some serious conditions and illness that should be treated in the emergency room include:
+Some serious conditions and illnesses that should be treated in the emergency room include:

 - Broken bones that break through the skin